 Do not service pump or electrical equipment while energized.
-Electricity can cause property damage, personal injury or death.
+Electricity can cause personal injury, death or property damage.

 - 1. Adhere to "Lock Out" and "Tag Out" procedures for electrical equipment. - 2.
 Before commencing pump service, turn power supply off. - 3.
-Keep water away from electrical outlets and electrical devices. - Electrical components must be installed by a qualified electrician to avoid risk of electrocution.
+Keep water away from electrical outlets and electrical devices. - 4.
+Electrical components must be installed by a qualified electrician to avoid risk of electrocution.